jafingerhut/p4lang-tests/v1.0.3/mtag/out2-extra-dependency/README.md

     ./run.sh

-The -DFORCE_DEPENDENCY_AFTER_STRIP_MTAG option causes that symbol to be #define'd while parsing the source code.
+The -DFORCE_DEPENDENCY_AFTER_STRIP_MTAG option in that script causes that symbol to be #define'd while parsing the source code.

 This change causes the search key for table `identify_port` to include field `local_metadata.was_mtagged`, which is modified by one of the